ldeluigi/FLAMEGPU/examples/Flocking/readme.md

 In addition to that, the colour of each bird represents its state (alone, in cohesion/alignment or in separation).
 More information can be found in the documentation of the model.

+You can use gnuplot and plot.gp to draw a graph with the output of the program if compiled with FLOCKING_PLOT defined.

 ## Performances

 The entire C++/CUDA code was thought and written with performances in mind, knowing the capability of the Flame GPU acrhitecture and the CUDA features.
 As a result, the simulation can easily support thousands of agents without a single drop in fps, depending on the hardware that is run on.